 We began making installment payments to BMS in 2018 and completed our funding requirement, net of the assigned funding obligations, totaling \$162.4 million in the three months ended March 31, 2020.
 During the three months ended March 31, 2020, installment payments made to BMS totaled \$24.3 million, of which RPI Acquisitions funded \$12.1 million.
-Upon transfer of funds from BPCR to RPI Acquisitions to meet the quarterly funding obligation to BMS, RPI Acquisitions derecognized 50% of the financial royalty asset.
-Cash received from BPCR in respect of each funding obligation equaled the carrying amount of the assigned transfer of interest, therefore no gain or loss was recognized upon the transfer.

 We began to measure this financial royalty asset using the effective interest method once our installment funding obligation was completed and we received our first royalty payment in the three months ended June 30, 2020.
-As of June 30, 2021 and December 31, 2020, the financial royalty asset of \$141.2 million and \$150.6 million, respectively, included in Financial royalty assets, net on the condensed consolidated balance sheets represents only our right to the future payment streams acquired from BMS.
+As of September 30, 2021 and December 31, 2020, the financial royalty asset of \$136.0 million and \$150.6 million, respectively, included in Financial royalty assets, net on the condensed consolidated balance sheets represents only our right to the future payment streams acquired from BMS.